nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 - Elasticsearch index for the document (including fulltext index for the main file) so that you can keep finding the document in search results.
 - Annotations made on the main file if you are using Nuxeo Enhanced Viewer.

-### How can I Evaluate what Content I Should Move or not?
+### How to Evaluate what Content Should Move or not?

 Overall, you should consider that content sent to cold storage is meant for archival, because retrieving the content is costly and takes time.
 It should be seen as an efficient way to save on storage costs for content you want to keep around but that you are unlikely to need anytime soon.